 Stay Healthy (Be Proactive)

-When dealing with anxiety, having moments of rest, and peace is vital.
-However, this must be balanced with positive activities that you find refreshing.
-If you are allowed, something as simple as taking a walk every day and being outside in the fresh air can do wonders.
-Also, there are many at-home workouts, which you can try.
-Maybe this is the best time to try that workout routine that you’ve always wanted to but never had the time.
-Additionally, keep your brain occupied by doing puzzles, reading, online courses, etc.
+When dealing with anxiety, having moments of rest and peace is vital.
+However, balance these moments of calm with positive and energizing activities that you find refreshing.
+Something as simple as taking a walk every day and being outside in the fresh air can do wonders.
+Additionally, keep your brain occupied by doing puzzles, reading, online courses, journaling, etc.